How to make new friends –

 Nobody warns you that making friends could be a problem when you become a grown-up, yet it is estimated that almost half of people (45%) say that they struggle to make friends!
 (2019 US study Onepoll/Evite).

 People’s interests and lifestyles are constantly changing, and those changes can impact your friendships.
-Sometimes you might find yourself wanting to make some more friends.

 Social media, films, and TV can often give the impression that you’re only successful if you have a HUGE friendship group, with friends who are constantly desperate to see you.